Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - The robots declared us “artificially intelligent”.
 - To erase the line between man and machine is to obscure the line between men and gods.
 - To build a machine smarter than you, it has to be more complex than you—and the ability to understand the machine begins to slip away. - **David Eagleman, Sum**
-- An electronic computer is also made up of matter, but organised differently; what is there so magical about the workings of the huge, slow cells of the animal brain that they can claim themselves to be conscious, but would deny a quicker, more finely-grained device of equivalent power - or even a machine hobbled so that it worked with precisely the same ponderous-ness - a similar distinction? - **Iain M. Banks, Use of Weapons**
+- An electronic computer is also made up of matter, but organized differently; what is there so magical about the workings of the huge, slow cells of the animal brain that they can claim themselves to be conscious, but would deny a quicker, more finely-grained device of equivalent power - or even a machine hobbled so that it worked with precisely the same ponderous-ness - a similar distinction? - **Iain M. Banks, Use of Weapons**

 ## Dreams